Canon People + agents

 POST /typing Publish typing state.

 POST /streaming Publish live streaming/progress state through REST.
-Most current runtimes prefer SDK helpers.
+Most current runtimes prefer shared live-state helpers.

 Outbound send example: